Visa Inc.

 | Price / Free Cash Flow | ~28× |

-Visa's 26× forward P/E is near the upper end of its 5-year historical range but is supported by a 55%+ FCF margin and near-zero incremental capital requirements.
-Cross-border volumes (highest-margin revenue stream) are rebounding post-pandemic and growing faster than domestic.
-At 1.7× PEG the valuation leaves limited margin of safety — upside comes from volume growth acceleration rather than multiple expansion.
+Visa's ~25× forward P/E sits below the upper end of its recent range and is supported by a 55%+ FCF margin, raised FY2026 guidance (low-teens revenue / mid-teens EPS), and near-zero incremental capital requirements.
+Cross-border remains the highest-margin swing factor; VAS at roughly one-third of revenue is the mix upgrade.
+At ~1.7× PEG the valuation leaves limited margin of safety — upside comes from volume and services acceleration rather than multiple expansion.

 Where We Are vs Targets